lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

   * `rmem` (percentage, 100=all system memory)
   * `gpu` (percentage, 100=1 card)
   * `rgpu` (percentage, 100=all cards)
-  * `vmem` (two fields, GB and percent with 100=1 card, these are unreliable in different ways on different systems)
+  * `gpumem` (two fields, GB and percent with 100=1 card, these are unreliable in different ways on different systems)
-  * `rvmem` (two fields expressing percentage, 100=all cards, see `vmem`, also unreliable)
+  * `rgpumem` (two fields expressing percentage, 100=all cards, see `gpumem`, also unreliable)
   * `gpus` (lower significant bits of bitmap, lowest bit is card 1, and so on).

-  Note the two fields for `rvmem` represent the same value but they are computed from different base data and frequently will not be equal.
+  Note the two fields for `rgpumem` represent the same value but they are computed from different base data and frequently will not be equal.

-  The default is `datetime,cpu,mem,gpu,vmem,gpus`.
+  The default is `datetime,cpu,mem,gpu,gpumem,gpus`.

 ## COOKBOOK